 Though there are many HVAC companies, not all are the same, especially when it comes to helping you choose the right heating system.
 Our NATE-certified technicians advise home and business owners on the styles best suited for Chatham, Effingham, and Bryan Counties.
 With professional and quality service, you’re assured any heating system will heat a home or business for many years.

 It may seem like the heating options for a home and business are nearly the same, but the similarities end on the surface.
 Commercial heating systems are designed to warm a larger area that often includes more open space across multiple floors.
 Because of the sheer size difference in terms of heating capacity, a home heating system is more often more compact.
 A commercial heating system would not fit in a closet as is the case with many residential heating systems in southeast Georgia.

 Types Of Heating Installation We Offer

 There are several options available for homeowners looking for a residential heating installation.
-Gordon’s Heating & Air has the experience and training needed for installing several kinds of systems, though the two most popular we see are heat pumps and furnaces.
+Gordons Heating and Air LLC has the experience and training needed for installing several kinds of systems, though the two most popular we see are heat pumps and furnaces.

 Though a residential furnace is available as either electric- or gas-fueled, electric furnaces are more common in Georgia due to lower electric rates than gas.
 Heating elements inside the furnace produce heat as a blower fan moves warm air into the house through ductwork and vents.
-Electric furnaces generally last 15 to 20 years, but if your home needs a furnace replacement, Gordon’s Heating & Air can help you choose and install a new one.
+Electric furnaces generally last 15 to 20 years, but if your home needs a furnace replacement, Gordons Heating and Air LLC can help you choose and install a new one.